Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-\begin{corollary} If $\CC$ is regular, then $Ab(\CC)$ is regular. \end{corollary}
+\begin{corollary} If $\cat{C}$ is regular, then $\cat{C}_{\ab}$ is regular. \end{corollary}

-\begin{proof} $Ab(\CC)$ has kernel pairs (or any limits that $\CC$ has) and coequalizers of kernel pairs.
-It remains to check that the pullback of a regular epi is a regular epi:
+\begin{proof} $\cat{C}_{\ab}$ has kernel pairs (and any limits that $\cat{C}$ has) and coequalizers of kernel pairs.
+It remains to check that the pullback of a regular epimorphism is a regular epimorphism:

-Since $U$ preserves regular epis, $Ue$ is a regular epi.
-Since pullbacks are computed in $\CC$, we have $U(f^*e) = (Uf)^*(Ue)$, which is a regular epi since $\CC$ is regular.
-Since $U$ reflects regular epis, $f^*e$ itself is a regular epi in $Ab(\CC)$. \end{proof}
+Since $U$ preserves regular epimorphisms, $Ue$ is a regular epimorphism.
+Since pullbacks are computed in $\cat{C}$, we have $U(f^*e) = (Uf)^*(Ue)$, which is a regular epimorphism since $\cat{C}$ is regular.
+Since $U$ reflects regular epimorphisms, $f^*e$ itself is a regular epimorphism in $\cat{C}_{\ab}$. \end{proof}

-Now that we've discussed regularity, let us discuss more general colimits in $Ab(\CC)$; it will become useful later.
-Recall a few definitions \cite{Borceux94v1}*{Def 4.1.1, 4.1.2}.

-\begin{definition} A \textbf{subobject} of an object $X$ in a category $\CC$ is an equivalence class of monomorphisms $Z \inj X$, up to isomorphism over $X$.
-The equivalence class of $Z \inj X$ is denoted $[Z \inj X]$.
-The collection of subobjects of $X$ is denoted $\Sub(X)$. \end{definition}